How to Put the Butt Out for Good – 6 Ways to Quit Smoking

 - Get Moving

-Quitting smoking is tough, but with the right techniques in places and a strong support system, you can kick this nasty habit for good.
+Quitting smoking is tough, but with the right techniques in place and a strong support system, you can kick this nasty habit for good.
+There are also some good resources on how to quit chewing tobacco.
 We quit in 2015 and haven’t looked back.
 You can read more of my health-related posts here.